ncatlab/nlab-content/pages/1/6/9/1/1961/content.md

 * A _tangent vector field_ on $X$ is a [[section]] of $T X$.

-The precise definition of tangent bundle depends on the nature of the ambient category of [[space]]s.
+The precise definition of tangent bundle depends on the nature of the ambient category of [[space | spaces]].
 Below we give first the traditional definitions in ordinary [[differential geometry]].
 Then we discuss the construction in more general context of [[smooth toposes]] in [[synthetic differential geometry]] and other categories of [[generalized smooth spaces]].

 ## Definitions